golanlevin/DrawingWithMachines/realtime/artframe_realtime/README.md

 * While running `fluidterm.py` and connected to the ArtFrame:
 * Press **Ctrl+S** to invoke the `stream_file()` function.
 * This will open a file picker dialog (on macOS it uses AppleScript; on other platforms Tkinter).
-* Select your GCode file (e.g., `program.gcode`).
+* Select your GCode file (e.g., `program.gcode`) and hit 'return' to proceed through the dialogues.
-* It streams the file line-by-line, waiting for an ok response after each line before sending the next.
+* Fluidterm then streams the file line-by-line, waiting for an `ok` response after each line before sending the next.
-* It skips empty lines, GCode comments, and `M0` commands.
+* Fluidterm ignores empty lines, GCode comments, and `M0` commands.

 ---